DERMdev/DERMdev/README.md

 Automotive Engineer making the leap into software development.
 I bring an analytical mindset, strong documentation habits, and a genuine passion for building things — now applied to code.
+I'm currently looking for my first opportunity as a Python Backend Developer.
 ---

 ## 🛠️ Technologies & Tools